Edwin Mims

-Edwin Mims (1872-1959) was an American university Professor of English literature.
-He served as the Chair of the English Department at Vanderbilt University in Nashville, Tennessee for thirty years from 1912 to 1942, and he taught many members of the Fugitives and the Southern Agrarians, two literary movements in the South.
-He was a staunch opponent of lynching, and a practicing Methodist.
+Edwin Mims (1872–1959) was an American university professor of English literature.
+He served as the chair of the English Department at Vanderbilt University in Nashville, Tennessee, for thirty years from 1912 to 1942, and he taught many members of the Fugitives and the Southern Agrarians, two literary movements in the South.
+He was a staunch opponent of lynching and a practicing Methodist.

 Early life

-Edwin Mims was born in 1872 in Richmond, Arkansas near Little Rock.
+Edwin Mims was born in 1872 in Richmond, Arkansas, near Texarkana.
 His father was Andrew Jackson Mims and his mother, Cornelia Williamson.
 He had a brother, Stewart L. Mims, who later resided in Greenwich, Connecticut.

 Mims was educated at the Webb School in Bell Buckle, Tennessee.
 He graduated from Vanderbilt University with a Bachelor of Arts degree in 1892 and a Master of Arts degree in 1893.
 He was also the editor of The Vanderbilt Hustler, the main campus newspaper.
 He earned a PhD from Cornell University in 1900.